justintranjt/justintranjt.github.io/_posts/2017-07-26-a-summer-of-unknowns.md

 It has certainly been an adventurous summer and even though learning some basics of web design and creating a website all within one week was not at the forefront of my plans, it has certainly shaped up to be a very rewarding part of my summer.

-I will be back with a lengthy post summarizing my experiences in the beautiful Southwest African country of Namibia in which I conducted historical research on nature conservation within that particular area.
+I will be back with a post summarizing my experiences in the beautiful Southwest African country of Namibia in which I conducted historical research on nature conservation.
 For now, enjoy the website and please return often to see what I am up to whether it relates to computer science, tech, eSports, or even travel.